samu8991/Modelling_prj/projectI/project_code/report.md

 - get_in_degree - computes a vector in which each component is the in-degree of each row of the graph.
 The matrix Q has to be an adjacenct matrix for the graph in question.
 - getPath - generates predefined path given an input number.
 The path is a matrix that has 2 columns (x and y) and as many rows as points in the path.
 - init_A - coincide with the training step.
 It computes A given the sensors' positions
 - init_Q - computes a suitable wheighted matrix for the graph, given the sensors' positions.
-It uses uniform weights (to garantuee consensus) and checks whether the given $\epsilon$ belogs to the permitted interval.
+It uses uniform weights (to garantee consensus) and checks whether the given $\epsilon$ belongs to the permitted interval.
 - plotAgents - plots the agents inside a room given the sensors' positions.
 It can display the radius of the sensors, can display the sensors with random colors and can display the sensors using their ID.
 - plotPath - uses arrow.m for plotting a path in the room
 - pos2cell - converts a position (x,y) to the corresponding cell index.